-6.2.6 Private key transfer into or from a cryptographic module reasons such key pairs are transported between modules in encrypted form using private networks dedicated for Telia AB CA.
+6.2.6 Private key transfer into or from a cryptographic module

-Telia AB generates CA key pairs on the hardware cryptographic modules in which the keys will be used.
-Where CA key pairs are transferred to another hardware cryptographic module for clustering
+Telia generates CA key pairs on the hardware cryptographic modules in which the keys will be used.
+Where CA key pairs are transferred to another hardware cryptographic module for clustering reasons such key pairs are transported between modules in encrypted form using private networks dedicated for Telia CA.

-In addition, Telia AB makes encrypted copies of CA key pairs for routine recovery and disaster recovery purposes.
+In addition, Telia makes encrypted copies of CA key pairs for routine recovery and disaster recovery purposes.